 For foreign journalists: Applications for participating to a media visit to Sweden are done by contacting the Swedish Embassy in your country.

 General requirements for participants:

-- Participants should be fluent in English and able to follow the programme in English as no interpreter will be with us (foreign missions are expected to test their language skills when meeting the candidates and go through the draft of the programme).
-The meeting between the Embassy and the candidate is a compulsory requirement to be approved for the media visit.
+- Participants should be fluent in English and able to follow the programme in English.
+Foreign missions are expected to test their language skills when meeting the candidates.

 - Participants should report for print, online (incl. influential blogs) or radio.
-Please note that we are not able to accommodate TV journalists due to the logistics requirements of these media outlets.
+SI is unfortunately not able to accomodate TV journalists due to logistic requirements of these media outlets.

 - Participants must commit to follow the whole programme arranged by the SI.

 - Freelance journalists should already have a confirmed assignment.

 Participants will be part of a bigger group with media representatives from several countries following the same programme.